chef/automate/components/docs-chef-io/content/automate/managed_services.md

 Success: Restored backup 20180517223558
 ```

-{{< note >}} `automate-opensearch` and `automate-postgresql` services comes up for short time while running restore operation but they will get deactivated after restore is successful and data will be restore on external managed RDS/ Amazon RDS. {{< /note >}}
+{{< note >}} `automate-opensearch` and `automate-postgresql` services come up for a short time while running restore operation but they will get deactivated after restore is successful and data will be restored on externally managed RDS/ Amazon RDS. {{< /note >}}

 ## Chef Automate with External AWS PostgreSQL/OpenSearch Backup/Restore

-If you are planning to setup Chef Automate with External AWS PostgreSQL/OpenSearch services and use backup/restore on these external managed services then follow below steps:
+If you are planning to setup Chef Automate with External AWS PostgreSQL/OpenSearch services and use backup/restore on these external managed services, follow the steps below:

 ### Download the Chef Automate Command-Line Tool